61: CREEPY AND KOOKY? NOT THIS ADAMS FAMILY!

 Since the home was a private residence, I wasn’t able to get any closer than the sidewalk.
 For me, it was mind-blowing to have visited the birthplaces of John Kennedy and Bobby Kennedy in the span of about 20 minutes.

 Finished in Brookline, we got in the Avenger and headed for Quincy, Massachusetts.
-Unfortunately for Vicki, who was driving, our route went through the hectic traffic of Boston and it took around 45 minutes to make the 15-mile journey to the Adams National Historical Park Visitor Center.
+Unfortunately for Vicki, who was driving, our route went through the hectic traffic of Boston, and it took around 45 minutes to make the 15-mile journey to the Adams National Historical Park Visitor Center.
 My photographer and his wife went inside the building at 12:30pm to purchase their time-stamped ticket to tour the three Adams’ homes – the birthplaces of John Adams and his son John Quincy Adams; along with John and Abigail’s farmhouse they had named “The Old House at Peace field”.
 Once the tickets were secured, Tom mentioned to the ranger in the Visitor Center that he had made prior arrangements with the NPS and was granted permission to photograph two rooms inside Peacefield.
 He had opted to acquire permission as opposed to sneaking candid shots since photography had been banned inside the historic home due to alleged security concerns.

 We had two hours to kill before we were scheduled to board the trolley at the Visitor Center for our ride to the Adams’ homes.
 That two-hour window gave us enough time to walk a block down the street where we not only visited the United First Parish Church where John and John Quincy Adams were entombed; we also had enough time to walk across the street to Hancock Cemetery to see their original tomb.